[[updated October 7, 2016]]

 1. Follower growth rate

-2. Engagement as percentage of total follower s
+2. Engagement as a percentage of total followers

 Once your Instagram follower base has grown to a comfortable level, you’ll want to measure engagement — Instagram likes and comments — against your current followers count.
 (OK, so here the number of fans is more important than the growth rate!)

-Here, I used my Agorapulse Instagram report to tell me how many likes and comments my account of 905 followers has received over the past month.
+Here, I used my Agorapulse report to tell me how many likes and comments my account of 714 followers has received over the past month.

-Could your comments have increased because you were strategic in asking questions of your followers?
-(Could your comments have dipped because you didn’t ask good Instagram questions?)
+Could my comments have increased because I was strategic in asking questions of my followers?
+(Could my comments have dipped because I didn’t ask good Instagram questions?)
 Figure out how the rate here compares with last month or the last six months as a whole.

 3. Engagement per post

-You can use the above chart to determine the number of likes or comments per post.
-Those five posts earned 269 likes and 47 comments.
-Combine those two numbers and divide it by five — there’s your average engagement per post.
+Let me use the above chart to determine the number of likes or comments per post.
+Those six posts earned 137 likes and 10 comments.
+Combine those two numbers and divide it by six (the number of my posts) — there’s my average engagement per post.

-If your prior five posts had a much higher or lower number, analyze why that might be the case.
+If my prior six posts had a much higher or lower number, I’d analyze why that might be the case.

 4. Clickthroughs on URLs